boonjiashen2/boonjiashen2.github.io/_posts/2016-03-27-online-demo-of-photographic-mosaicker.md

 Recently I've been playing around with web development and it's been a lot of fun!
 Most of my work has been algorithmic development that's more or less silo-ed off to a corner of the world, but it seems to make sense from a societal perspective for the benefits of one's work to be shared as widely as possible, e.g., through the web.

-To that end, I ported the photographic mosaicker (detailed in my previous post) over to Python and deployed it on a Heroku app.
-You can try mosaicking your own pictures [here](https://photomosaick.herokuapp.com/)!
+To that end, I ported the photographic mosaicker (detailed in my previous post) over to Python and deployed it on a Heroku app. ~~You can try mosaicking your own pictures [here](https://photomosaick.herokuapp.com/)!~~\\
+[Edit on July 22, 2021] I've migrated the app off Heroku on to AWS.
+The new link is [here](https://mosaic.boonjiashen.com).

 Source code can be found on Github [[link](https://github.com/boonjiashen/heroku_simple_image_processing)].